HarmReduction-Works/The-Script/Host Script.md

 _Host Script continues_

 Thank you for being here.
 We hope this gathering has been helpful to you.
 We do not encourage or discourage relationships outside this meeting room.
 However, we do encourage interactions come from kindness, patience and compassion for one another always.
 One of the ways to create trust is to hold each other’s names and stories in confidence.
 Keeping this confidence is a primary way we show respect for one another.
 Regardless of personal goals we reduce each other’s harm by respecting each other’s choices, especially during our gathering time.

 No one has to die from drug use.
-If you haven’t used for a while please be mindful of decreased tolerance.
-Use less than typical.
-Use slower than typical.
-Use with others.
+If your loved one hasn’t used for a while please encourage them to be mindful of decreased tolerance.
+Remind them to use less than typical;
+use slower than typical and to use with others.
 Carry naloxone and know how to use it.
-Whenever possible use sterile equipment.
+Encourage your loved one to carry Naloxone and whenever possible to use sterile equipment.
 Take care of yourselves and each other.
 Please tell others our beliefs and what we know.
 We exist.
 We are here.
 Tell people about HRW and bring them.
 Help us grow.

 # Meeting Ends